smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ### **Database Explorer**

-The Database Explorer shows the schema and table configuration information of the workspace database.
-Each workspace provides a default 'public' schema and temporary result tables.
-Queries that do not specify a schema refer to tables in the 'public' schema by default. �Additionally, table results are saved as temporary result tables with arbitrary names.
-This allows you to reuse and view previous table execution results.
+You can access the [schema](https://www.postgresql.org/docs/current/ddl-schemas.html) and table configuration information of your workspace database.

+Each workspace provides the "public" schema and temporary result tables by default.
+Queries that do not specify a schema will refer to tables in the "public" schema.
+Any query executed in the query editor that produces results in tabular form will be stored as a `Temporary Result Table` with a random table name.
+This allows you to reuse previous query results as needed.

 #### **Table Information**

 The database explorer provides information about tables within the schema.
 Click on a table name to see the following information:

-**Table Schema**
+##### **Table Schema**

 View column names, data types, and nullability of columns in the data table.

 [![IMAGE](../../../img/getting_started/paas/workspace/qm_img_14.png){: style="max-height:none"}](../../../img/getting_started/paas/workspace/qm_img_14.png)

-**Preview**
+##### **Preview**

 Quickly understand the content of the data table.